 Preheat oven to 350 degrees.
 Line 2 rimmed baking trays with parchment paper.

 Working in a large mixing bowl or a stand mixer, combine flour, sugar, baking powder, baking soda, and salt; stir to combine.
 Cut the cold butter into 1/2 inch pieces; add to the bowl.
 Blend until the mixture resembles a rocky road with pieces of butter the size of peas.
 Add the oats and blueberries, stirring just to combine.
 (If using frozen blueberries, do not thaw them before adding to the dough.)
-While the mixer is running, add the half and half, mixing just until the dough comes together.
+While the mixer is running, add the half and half and vanilla, mixing just until the dough comes together.
 The dough will be very thick and wet.

 Using a 1/2-cup measuring cup, scoop out the dough and drop onto the prepared baking sheets in slightly rounded mounds, allowing ample space between each scone.
 Sprinkle each scone top with a bit of raw oats and sugar.